 What's happened

-The US Department of Justice is launching an investigation into California and Maine's policies allowing transgender inmates to be housed based on gender identity.
-The probe follows allegations of sexual assaults and a high-profile rape trial involving a trans inmate, raising concerns over inmate safety and legal compliance.
+The Department of Justice is investigating California and Maine prisons over policies allowing transgender women to be housed with female inmates.
+The probe follows allegations of sexual assaults and a high-profile rape case involving a trans inmate, raising concerns about safety and legal compliance.

 What's behind the headline?